slatedocs/slate/source/includes/_security.md

 // Generate the message hash using the Keccak 256 algorithm. msgHash := crypto.Keccak256(message)

-// Create a signature using your private key and the hashed message. sigBytes, err := crypto.Sign(msgHash, pk) if err != nil {
+// Create a signature using your private key and hashed message. sigBytes, err := crypto.Sign(msgHash, pk) if err != nil {
   log.Fatal(err)